 Dr. Kennedy’s career of more than three decades has been spent in the service of education in both Jamaica and Canada.
 In Jamaica, he taught at York Castle High School in St Ann and Trench Town Comprehensive High School in Kingston, and served as principal of St George’s College in 2004.
 He has served as president of the St George’s College Old Boy’s Association (Ontario), is chair of the Endowment Fundraiser Committee and was inducted into the St George’s College Hall of Fame in 2016.

-He taught at several Canadian secondary schools and was a school administrator within the Toronto District School Board, and was a member of several professional organizations, including the Ontario Principals’ Council, the Ontario College of Teachers and the Writers’ Union of Canada.
+He taught at several Canadian secondary schools and was a school administrator within the Toronto District School Board (TDSB), and was a member of several professional organizations, including the Ontario Principals’ Council, the Ontario College of Teachers and the Writers’ Union of Canada.

 An alumnus of The University of the West Indies, Mona campus, he attained a BA and postgraduate diploma in education before completing both masters and doctoral degrees in education at the University of Toronto.

 The GraceKennedy Foundation was established in 1982 to mark the 60th anniversary of GraceKennedy & Company Limited.